educational-resources-and-services/bibletags-widget/README.md

 But, of course, you can run more than one locally at a time when need be.
 To do so, simply change the `widget` and `data` query parameters appropriately.
 Valid values are `local`, `staging` and `production` (default).

-Note: A lot of data is cached so as to make this widget fast and offline.
-Thus, in testing, you may need to delete application storage (i.e. LocalStorage, etc) from your browser from time to time.
+Note: A lot of data is cached in the browser so as to make this widget fast and offline.
+Thus, in testing, you may need to delete application storage (i.e. localStorage, etc) from your browser from time to time.

 ### bibletags-data (backend)